franky-coding/Stock-Analysis/README.md

 ## Instructions

-To try running the notebook or seeing the code yourself:

-- open analysis.ipynb to take a quick look directly on github
+- open analysis.ipynb to take a quick look directly on github or [click here](https://github.com/franky-coding/Stock-Analysis/blob/main/analysis.ipynb)

 or